-Dear Sir or Madam,
+Dear Sir,

-The British government is currently deciding the future shape of energy in this country.
-Environmentalists for Nuclear are an organization devoted to the use of safe, clean nuclear energy.
-We believe that a massive expansion in nuclear power is the only way to meet our CO2 goals and set an example to the rest of the earth, thus preventing 'dangerous' climate change.
+A massive expansion in nuclear power is the only way to meet our CO2 goals and set an example to the rest of the earth, thus preventing dangerous climate change.

 A large amount of additional generation capacity needs to be built anyway in the UK (and in other major economies including China).
-Renewables require massive subsidies whilst only producing small amounts of energy.
+Renewables require massive subisdies whilst only producing small amounts of energy.
 Intermittency costs, and the danger of surges in supply to the grid, also count against wind.
 At present prices, nuclear is price competitive with fossil fuel alternatives such as gas.